 3. Stand Up for a Cause

 Aside from the most modern technology and the safest privacy and security measures, most technology customers are looking to contribute to a company that stands up for a cause.
 Studies have shown that 77% of consumers are more inclined to do business with companies who have pledged commitment to bettering the world in at least one capacity, whether that be on the environmental or social justice front, or one of the many issues local to the communities in which they do business.
 Similarly, 55% of American consumers believe that it’s important for companies to voice their stance on social, environmental, and political issues – something there is no lack of in the post-pandemic world.
-As a result, your technology marketing team can benefit vastly when it comes to incorporating your views and standpoints on key causes.
+As a result, your technology marketing team can make a lasting impact when it comes to incorporating your views and standpoints on key causes.

 In addition to simply establishing your technology firm’s standing and opinions on social and environmental issues and causes, you can also explore partnerships and collaborations with various social and environmental change organizations to aid or support their efforts.
 This can be done by providing technology to aid their campaigns, financially sponsoring groups or events, and the nature of your partnerships will vary depending on the type of technology your firm deals with.